 Leading mobile network operator and internet service provider EE runs a marketing scheme lasting two years and consisting of four rotations and an induction.

-The latter provides an overview of the wider BT Group and how EE fits into this.
-You'll also learn about the different departments that make up the business, before being given the opportunity to work in a retail store, at a contact centre and with the digital team.
-After presenting on the small project you've undertaken, you'll spend the next few weeks taking part in the focused marketing induction.
+The latter provides an overview of the wider BT Group and how the consumer teams at EE, PlusNet and BT fit into this.
+You'll also learn about the different departments that make up the business, as well as the brands and product offering, before being given the opportunity to gain frontline experience in a retail store, at a contact centre and within the digital team.
+After presenting on the small project you've been working on, you'll spend the next few weeks taking part in the focused marketing induction.

 The first rotation of the main programme has you working in a supporting role, with responsibility for the delivery of a low-risk project.
-You'll then be ready for more complex tasks and have a better idea of what role you want to do.
+You'll then be ready for larger projects and have a better idea of what role you want to do.
 The final stage is an operational role where you'll be looking to take your career on to the next level.

-Candidates can have any degree, but you'll need a 2:1 plus strong analytical, numerical and presentation skills.
-As well as a starting salary of £28,000, there's also a joining bonus of £1,500.
+Candidates can have a degree in any subject, but you'll need a 2:1 plus strong analytical, numerical and presentation skills.
+The starting salary for the marketing scheme is £28,250.

-The 2018 application process has not begun yet, so keep checking the EE marketing scheme page for further details.
-You can also search their current vacancies.
+The 2019 application process has not begun yet, so keep checking the EE marketing scheme page for further details.
+You can also search their current job vacancies.

 Hospitality and events

-If you want to work for a major restaurant and pub company that manages a number of well-known brands, Mitchells & Butlers runs a 12-month marketing graduate scheme starting in September/October 2018.
+If you want to work for a major restaurant and pub company that manages a number of well-known brands, Mitchells & Butlers runs a two-year marketing graduate scheme.

-As one of the biggest industry players, with brands such as Harvester, Toby Carvery and O'Neill's, Mitchells & Butlers' flexible programme gives graduates a rounded understanding of marketing.
+As one of the biggest industry players, with brands such as Harvester, Toby Carvery and O'Neill's, Mitchells & Butlers' challenging development programme gives graduates a rounded understanding of marketing.

 Marketing programmes in other sectors

-- Finance - The two-year KPMG sales and marketing graduate programme within the audit, tax and advisory services firm's central services function in London gives you the opportunity to study towards a Chartered Institute of Marketing (CIM) qualification.
+- Finance - The two-year KPMG sales and marketing graduate programme within the audit, tax and advisory services firm's business services function gives you the opportunity to gain experience as a sales and marketing professional.

-- Consumer goods manufacturing - Nestlé (Shredded Wheat, Nescafé, Kit Kat) Unilever (Dove, Flora, Comfort, Lynx), Procter & Gamble (Ariel, Fairy, Gillette, Oral-B), Associated British Foods (Jordan's, Twinings, Kingsmill, Patak's) and Diageo (Smirnoff, Baileys, Guinness) all have marketing programmes for graduates.
+- Consumer goods manufacturing - Nestlé (Shredded Wheat, Nescafé, Kit Kat, Purina) Unilever (Dove, Flora, Comfort, Lynx, Marmite), Procter & Gamble (Ariel, Fairy, Gillette, Oral-B, Pampers), Associated British Foods (Jordans, Twinings, Kingsmill, Patak's) and Diageo (Smirnoff, Baileys, Guinness, Captain Morgan) all have marketing programmes for graduates.

 - Healthcare - There are two commercial management streams (consumer healthcare or pharmaceuticals) on GSK's (GlaxoSmithKline) Future Leaders programme for those looking to mix commercial expertise with knowledge of healthcare products.
-Both programmes include a rotation in marketing.
+Both programmes, of one to three years in duration, include a rotation in marketing.

-- Retail - Most major supermarkets run their own graduate schemes with a marketing focus, including the 18-month Marks & Spencer marketing graduate programme and the Tesco marketing graduate scheme, which is based within its customer team.
+- Retail - Most major supermarkets run their own graduate schemes with a marketing focus, including the 18-month Marks & Spencer marketing graduate programme and the customer stream of the Tesco graduate scheme.
 The corporate strand of the Morrisons graduate scheme also provides an opportunity for graduates to work in the retailer's marketing team.
 Cosmetics company L’Oréal's management training programme also has a marketing component.

 Advertising graduate schemes